wenszhang/wenszhang/README.md

 I build and modernize web applications.
 Most recently spent 4+ years shipping enterprise systems at the University of Utah - CI/CD pipelines, legacy migrations, and containerized deployments.

-I also have formal UX training, which shapes how I think about what we build, not just how we build it.

 **Currently:** Open to full-stack and backend opportunities

 ---